lukso-network/l16-deploy-node-gcloud/README.md

 ### Genesis

-Genesis files, are created under root directory of bucket, seperatley for geth and parity.
+Genesis files, are created under root directory of bucket, separately for geth and parity.

 ### Accounts

 For security, accounts are created dynamically on the instances, wallet addresses are uploaded into `addresses` folder on a given cloud storage bucket.

-### Passwords

-Passwords are stored in `node.pwds`.

 ### Enode URL's